HallowDance/8_BCFlow_InnoAir/README.md

 At the current stage, this is a terminal application.

 In order to start a "simulation", run `evaluateLines.py`.
-The program will create two images in the `img` folder - one will contain non-interpolated data, and the other - the data after interpolation.
+The program will create 7 images in the `img` folder:
+  1. non-interpolated data
+  2. interpolated data
+  3.-7. soft prediction of decreased pollutiion if line is taken to be utilized fully (i.e, no other traffic on line)

 Red represents more polution, green represents less.